semrush/intergalactic/website/docs/components/checkbox/checkbox-code.md

 ## Partial selection

-When one or more options are selected from the list, the master checkbox gets an `indeterminate` (mixed) state.
+When one or more options are selected from the list, the parent checkbox gets an `indeterminate` (mixed) state.

 ::: sandbox